 Creating Textured Drawings: Video Course & eBook Guide

 By the end of this course.
-You’ll have developed the knowledge and skills to create expressive textured mixed media drawings.
+You’ll have developed the knowledge and skills to create expressive textured mixed media collages and drawings.

 Some of the Key Elements of Sketching: